Planning your year-round family budget

 Winter

-A recent report also found that 39% of Canadians will go into debt over the holidays and 8% of them will owe that holiday debt a year later.
-To avoid this from happening, set up automatic savings of $50 per month from January onwards and put it in a dedicated holiday account that you don’t touch.
+This sheds light on why so many Canadians go into debt over the holidays, with Bloomberg recently reporting that 25% of Canadians still hadn’t paid off last year’s holiday debts.
+To avoid this from happening, set up automatic savings of $50-$80 per month from January onwards and put it in a dedicated holiday account that you don’t touch.

 This will free-up money from your budget to spend on other winter occasions, including activities you might do on long weekends such as Louis Riel Day, plus winter events like Festival du Voyageur.